 Speech language pathologists specialize in the evaluation and treatment of patients with impairments in communication, cognition, and swallowing due to an injury, illness or disability.
 The patient’s treatment plan focuses on the improvement of some or all of the following:

 - Speech Disorders: Commonly referred to as dysarthria or apraxia, these disorders impact the correct production and sequencing of speech sounds.
-The speech language pathologist will assess the patient's articulation, fluency, rhythm and rate to develop an appropriate treatment plan that helps improve the patient's ability to communicate.

 All of the speech language pathologists at Advocate Christ Medical Center are certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the state of Illinois.